themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 <blockquote class="blockquote">The results of this study suggest that increasing long-chain omega-3 fatty acid intake and decreasing trans-unsaturated fatty acid intake may be the first identified modifiable risk factors for endometriosis.
 In addition, this evidence provides another disease association that supports efforts to remove trans-unsaturated fats from the food supply.

-<cite><a href="https://academic.oup.com/humrep/article/25/6/1528/2915756" target="_blank" rel="noopener noreferrer">-Stacey Missmer, ScD</a></cite>
+<cite><a href="https://academic.oup.com/humrep/article/25/6/1528/2915756" target="_blank" rel="noopener noreferrer">-Stacey Missmer, ScD, A prospective study of dietary fat consumption and endometriosis risk</a></cite>

 </blockquote>

 Some researchers believe the origin and progression of endometriosis may be linked to <a href="https://www.researchgate.net/publication/324729920_Diet_and_endometriosis-revisiting_the_linkages_to_inflammation" target="_blank" rel="noopener noreferrer">diets that are deficient</a> in necessary nutrients.
 The resulting changes are thought to promote epigenetic abnormalities that could trigger disease.
 In turn, diets rich in fruits, vegetables, and whole grains may have an ability to protect against or regress endometriosis. <a href="http://obgyn.slu.edu/uploads/centerforendo/Combined%20Anti-Inflammatory%20and%20Elimination%20Diet%20for%20Adults%20Living%20with%20Endometriosis%20booklet.pdf" target="_blank" rel="noopener noreferrer">Organic produce</a> is recommended to reduce your exposure to pesticides which can negatively alter hormonal pathways or decrease the antioxidant capacity of the plants.

 Another topic of research  is <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6330594/" target="_blank" rel="noopener noreferrer">red meat consumption</a> and its impact on endometriosis risk and progression.
 A commonly referenced <a href="https://www.ajog.org/article/S0002-9378(18)30444-7/abstract" target="_blank" rel="noopener noreferrer">study</a> concluded there was an increased risk of endometriosis associated with a high intake of red meat, such as ham and beef. <a href="https://www.ncbi.nlm.nih.gov/pubmed/15254009?dopt=Abstract" target="_blank" rel="noopener noreferrer">Other studies</a> have also resulted in the same association of risk and increased red meat consumption.
 However, there exists conflicting data from a <a href="https://www.ncbi.nlm.nih.gov/pubmed/20875189?dopt=Abstract" target="_blank" rel="noopener noreferrer">study</a> that showed no association.
-Red meat is also thought to <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6330594/" target="_blank" rel="noopener noreferrer">raise estrogen</a> and inflammation which contributes to endometriosis growth.
+Red meat is also thought to <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6330594/" target="_blank" rel="noopener noreferrer">raise estrogen and inflammation</a> which contributes to endometriosis growth.
 Many specialists recommend a mainly plant based diet.
 If consuming red meat, <a href="http://obgyn.slu.edu/uploads/centerforendo/Combined%20Anti-Inflammatory%20and%20Elimination%20Diet%20for%20Adults%20Living%20with%20Endometriosis%20booklet.pdf" target="_blank" rel="noopener noreferrer">organic, grass fed</a> beef is recommended in small amounts.

 <blockquote class="blockquote">Diets deficient in nutrients result in changes in lipid metabolism, oxidative stress and promote epigenetic abnormalities, that may be involved in the genesis and progression of the disease.
 Foods rich in omega 3 with anti-inflammatory effects, supplementation with N-acetylcysteine, vitamin D and resveratrol, in addition to the increased consumption of fruits, vegetables (preferably organic) and whole grains exert a protective effect, reducing the risk of development and possible regression of disease.
 Dietary re-education seems to be a promising tool in the prevention and treatment of endometriosis.

-<cite><a href="https://www.rbmojournal.com/article/S1472-6483(13)00007-2/fulltext" target="_blank" rel="noopener noreferrer">-Gabriela Halpern</a></cite>
+<cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/26841161" target="_blank" rel="noopener noreferrer">-Gabriela Halpern, Nutritional aspects related to endometriosis.</a></cite>

 </blockquote>